December 17, 2015

 What are the requirements of the clinical site research team personnel?

-• Given the intent of the IDeA States Pediatric Clinical Trials Network to extend pediatric research to states historically underrepresented in terms of NIH funding and to provide access to rural and medically underserved children to state-of-the-art clinical trials, a previous track record of successful research is a less stringent criterion than in most NIH-supported clinical trials network competitions.
-A commitment to pediatric research, evidence of established success in clinical, academic, administrative, and / or research endeavors, and ready access to a rural or medically underserved / underrepresented pediatric population are the primary requirements.
+• Given the intent of the IDeA States Pediatric Clinical Trials Network to extend pediatric research to states historically underrepresented in terms of NIH funding and to provide access to rural and underserved children to state-of-the-art clinical trials, a previous track record of successful research is a less stringent criterion than in most NIH-supported clinical trials network competitions.
+A commitment to pediatric research, evidence of established success in clinical, academic, administrative, and / or research endeavors, and ready access to a rural or underserved / underrepresented pediatric population are the primary requirements.

 • Specifically, the Clinical Site PD(s)/PI(s) must be a fully qualified, Board certified pediatrician who is able to make a substantial, long-term commitment of effort to Network responsibilities (2.4 person months for each year of the four year award).
 The PD(s)/PI(s) must have previous training and scientific expertise in some field of pediatrics and some prior clinical research experience.
 However, it is anticipated that the clinical site PDs/PIs will receive significant development of their research skills and that will be provided by the DCOC.
 The Research Nurse Coordinator need not have any prior experience in clinical research, although such experience is preferred.
 The DCOC will be tasked to provide the necessary professional development in clinical pediatric research for these research coordinators.
 The Research Nurse Coordinator will be expected to have a track record of success in other areas of medicine, and a demonstrable commitment to the field of pediatrics.
 The Data Manager should be trained in data compilation and analysis.
 The Network DCOC will also work closely with these individuals to assure quality data collection at the local level, and secure, effective and timely data transmission to a central repository.